 Daniel’s Date

-The internal evidence in the book of Daniel is that the book was written by Daniel over his entire lifetime.
-By Daniel’s own testimony, his writings covered the time between Nebuchadnezzar, around ca 590BC, to Cyrus the Great, around 530BC.
+The internal evidence in the book of Daniel, is that the book was written by Daniel over his entire lifetime.
+By Daniel’s own testimony, his writings covered the time between Nebuchadnezzar, around 590BC, to Cyrus the Great, around 530BC.
 [Daniel 1:1 & 1:21]

 FYI: The Septuagint’s translation was a particular problem for the early church.
-The Jewish translators had more interpreted the book than translated it.
-Introducing their own fantasies about its possible meanings.
-So in time an update was needed.
-Modern Greek versions of The Book of Daniel are not from the original Septuagint version, but instead are a copy of Theodotion’s ca 200AD translation from the Hebrew, which more closely resembles the Hebrew Bible.
+The Jewish translators had interpreted the book more than translated it.
+Introducing their own fantasies about its meanings.
+So in time an update was required.
+Modern Greek versions of The Book of Daniel are not from the original Septuagint version.

 Others